ComfyCodersBV/laravel-pest-recorder/README.md

 php artisan vendor:publish --tag="laravel-pest-recorder-config"
 ```

-This is the contents of the published config can be viewed [here](./config/pest-recorder.php).
+The content of the published config can be viewed [here](./config/pest-recorder.php).

 ## Usage